Intergroup violence in bursts: Discussion and Conclusion

-The simple Ising model is now a century old \cite{kobe00} and has been applied to a wide range of problems \cite{parisi06,stein13}, to which we add the dilemma of collective action.
-It explains cooperation parsimoniously, based on stimuli without recourse to strong rationality, initiative takers, reputations, norms, feedback through selective incentives, or reliable information passing through the network.
-The Ising model provides insights into the temporal pattern of cooperation under uncertainty by predicting a critical threshold of steady defectors that distinguishes a burst of collective action from a fizzle and is supported by the data.
+The simple Ising model is a century old \cite{brush67} and has been applied to a wide range of problems \cite{stein13,macy24}, to which we add the dilemma of collective action.
+It explains cooperation parsimoniously, based on agitating stimuli without recourse to strong rationality, initiative takers, norms, feedback through selective incentives, or reliable information passing through the network resulting in reputations.
+The Ising model elucidates the temporal unfolding of violence by predicting a critical threshold of non-fighters that distinguishes a burst of collective action from a slow start.
+This pattern is largely supported by the data.
 The model also explains why violent groups are often small or are small subgroups of larger groups despite greater risk.
-Small (sub)groups have a lower critical threshold of turmoil, and in a confrontation with opponents, lower levels are reached first.
-Whether the magnitude of turmoil predicts the severity of violence remains a question for future studies.
-We also investigated whether synchronous action precedes violence, but we found that synchronisation precedes both collective and solitary violence, and cannot predict either of these outcomes.
-However, synchronisation may still be important to increase solidarity \cite{durkheim12}.
+Small (sub)groups have a lower critical threshold of turmoil, and in a confrontation with opponents, lower levels are reached earlier.
+We also investigated whether synchronous action precedes violence, but we found that synchronization precedes both collective and solitary violence, and cannot predict either of these outcomes.
+However, synchronization may still be important to increase solidarity \cite{gelfand20,durkheim12}.